 What happens when the lights go out?
 This is a question you’ll never have to ask when you go solar.
 Solar battery backups offer the protection you need from power outages.
 Take a chance on the energy resource that has the capacity to impact the entire world.
 One of the benefits of solar energy to the environment is that when more people go solar, it takes some of the pressure off of the power grid.
 Believe it or not, it’s possible to reduce your dependence on nonrenewable energy sources.

 #3: Solar Energy Can Save You A Bundle On Your Energy Bills

 Yes, there is a positive environmental impact of solar energy, but there’s some pretty great things in it for you too.
 Not only do solar panels increase home value, but they shred your electricity bill.
 Let’s take a look.

 Solar and sustainable are almost synonymous because of the cost effectiveness and renewability of it.
 In fact, solar is so renewable that just one hour of sun could power the entire world for a year.
 Sustainability is one the major contributing factors to the massive growth of solar in the last decade.
 There is a huge concern for the conservation of our planet’s resources.

 In recent years, many state and federal governments have adopted policies that make solar more appealing to homeowners across the U.S..
 Check out these solar rebates and incentives, including the Federal Solar Tax Credit.
-This tax credit, often called the solar investment tax credit (ITC), allows you to claim 26% of the cost of solar panels on your taxes.
+This tax credit, often called the solar investment tax credit (ITC), allows you to claim up to 26% of the cost of solar panels on your taxes.